Mort Shuman: Career

 In 1968, Shuman teamed with Eric Blau and adapted the French lyrics of songs by the Belgian composer Jacques Brel used as the basis of the successful off-Broadway production Jacques Brel is Alive and Well and Living in Paris.
 Some of the songs from the show were subsequently recorded by Scott Walker, including "Jackie" and "Mathilde", and by David Bowie, including "My Death" and "Amsterdam".

+During the 1970s, Shuman enjoyed "great success" in France with his best-known songs, such as "Le Lac Majeur", "Un été de porcelaine", and "Papa-Tango-Charly".

 Shuman appeared in both the stage revue and the 1975 film adaptation.
 This was followed the next year with work on the soundtrack of the film Sex O'Clock U.S.A., which is notable for featuring one of the earliest known gay songs, "You're My Man," while another one of his compositions from the soundtrack, "Baby Come On" (billed under the Sex O'Clock U.S.A. name during its chart run) become a modest hit on Billboard's Disco chart, peaking at number 37 in July 1977.
 He also did many collaborations with the Israeli singer Mike Brant, and composed film scores, often French movies, including A Day at the Beach (1970), Romance of a Horsethief (1971), Black Thursday (1974), À nous les petites Anglaises (1976), Monsieur Papa (1977) and The More It Goes, the Less It Goes (1977).

-Shuman was elected to the Songwriters Hall of Fame in 1992.
-He also worked occasionally as an actor, notably appearing with Jodie Foster in The Little Girl Who Lives Down the Lane (for which he was also musical supervisor).
+He also worked occasionally as an actor, notably appearing with Jodie Foster in The Little Girl Who Lives Down the Lane (for which he also served as musical supervisor).

-He died of cancer on 2 November 1991, leaving his wife, Maria-Pia and their four daughters, Maria-Cella, Barbara, Maria-Pia and Eva-Maria.
-Doc Pomus had died in March of the same year.
+"Sorrow" was another of his well-known songs, which he performed on January 14, 1978, during TF1's Numéro Un, the variety show of Maritie and Gilbert Carpentier.

+In 2019, journalist Jean-Alphonse Richard said that Shuman "was never a star, but a clandestine worker of song: a man who fabricated hits on an assembly line...
+Too modest to claim gleaming paternity for it".

+Personal life

+While living in France, he met Élisabeth Moreau, daughter of Claude Moreau, co-director of Larousse publishing.
+Shuman and Moreau married on September 28, 1974, in Villiers-Saint-Benoît, France.
+The couple worked together, co-writing some songs, including "My Name is Mortimer" and "La Lampe".
+Shuman and Moreau divorced in 1979.

+During a stay in Arcachon, France, he met a woman from Bordeaux, Maria-Pia Vezia.
+Shuman and Vezia became engaged in December 1980.
+He married her, and they lived together in the Bordelaise region of France.
+Maria-Pia Shuman was his last wife.